Toloka/docs/en/template-builder/templates/content-moderation.md

   {% endcut %}

-{% note info %}

 Note that the `view.markdown` component is resource-intensive and might overload weak Toloker devices.
 Do not use this component to display plain text.

-{% endnote %}
+If you need to display text without formatting, use the [view.text](../reference/view.text.md) component.

-- [field.button-radio-group](../reference/field.button-radio-group.md): Adds radio buttons for selecting an answer option.
+- [field.radio-group](../reference/field.radio-group.md): Adds radio buttons for selecting an answer option.

   {% cut "Show code" %}